jarylc/cf-workers-bingai-sydney-telegram-bot/README.md

 This bot supports private chats, group chats and inline mode (tagging the bot in any chat with a query) with a confirmation button to make it smoother to use.

 Notes:
-- Inline mode has been developed deliberately to not support using context KV even though it should technically be possible
+- Inline mode has been developed deliberately to not support contexts, but it should technically be possible
 - Inline mode is capped at a 64-character limit because of `callback_data` limits, but it can be solved by saving the query in KV if required
 - This is mainly for personal use, if you would like to add features, do fork the repository.
 Do perform PRs back if you would be so kind!